Remote Sensing: Painting A Picture Of Earth From Above

 Limitations of remote sensing include:

 - When used for the detailed study of small areas, advanced remote sensing can be quite costly.

-- Radars and other active remote sensing systems send out electromagnetic radiation, which can interfere with the object of study.
+- Radars and lidar, so as other active remote sensing systems send out electromagnetic radiation, which can interfere with the object of study.
 Yet, they can often be replaced with non-intrusive optical alternatives.
 One example is the EOS SAT constellation, whose first optical remote sensing satellite, EOS SAT-1, is now monitoring agricultural and forestry targets.

 - While analyzing an image, it is important to keep in mind that it may be affected by factors other than the ones being measured.